 Regular pap smears will still be required with a Uterine Ablation.

 For women who have trouble with constant bleeding that aren’t quite ready for a hysterectomy, this is a good option.

 What are the different types of hysterectomy and how are they done?

 There are three types of hysterectomy.
 In a total hysterectomy, the entire uterus and cervix are removed.
 A supracervical or subtotal hysterectomy is the removal of the upper part of the uterus but the cervix is not touched.
 The kind that is performed among cancer patients is called radical hysterectomy where the whole uterus is removed along with the cervix, the top part of the vagina and tissues on the side of the uterus.

 A hysterectomy may be done through different techniques.
 Doctors strongly advise that you understand what kind of technique will be done to you so you will understand post-operation recovery.
 Besides, it’s your body you simply have to know.

 The laparoscopic hysterectomy is a surgery that’s done from outside the body.
 The vaginal hysterectomy on the other hand is done through a cut made in the vagina from where the uterus will be made to pass through during the removal.
-A robot-assisted laparoscopic hysterectomy means a doctor performs the surgery by controlling robotic system of surgical tools and uses a three-dimensional screen as an aid.
+A robot-assisted laparoscopic hysterectomy means a doctor performs the surgery by controlling a robotic system of surgical tools and using a three-dimensional screen as an aid.

 If you become concerned about any symptoms, please seek immediate medical attention we have some hotlines and suggested websites for further information and advice https://www.stayathomemum.com.au/my-kids/babies/important-hotlines-websites/